SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ### 7. Which subcategory generates the highest sales and profits in each region and country?

 #### Subcategories with their total sales, profits, and profit margins

+This question can be answered with the following query:
 ```sql
 SELECT
   p.sub_category,